 To empower and support prospective mothers with multiple sclerosis (MS), MyHealthTeams — a free social network for people with chronic medical conditions — and pharmaceutical EMD Serono have launched the online Family Planning Resource Center.

-The new center operates within the network’s MyMSTeam, and is sponsored in part by EMD Serono, the biopharmaceutical division of Merck KGaA in the U.S. and Canada.
+The new center operates within the network’s MyMSTeam, and is sponsored in part by EMD Serono, the biopharmaceutical division of Merck KGaA in Darmstadt, Germany.
 It provides family planning information and resources for before, during, and after pregnancy.

 “Being proactive and planning ahead is so important for women living with MS and thinking about having a baby,” Terrie Livingston, head of patient and payor solutions at EMD Serono, said in a press release.
 “Making it easy to find reliable, actionable information is critical to helping people make the decisions that are right — for them, their baby, and their family.”